This easy tiramisu recipe will conquer the palates of your guests, friends and family members.

-You won’t believe it!
-This dessert that looks like something out of a Michelangelo painting and created by the gods, can be made by anyone!
+You’ll be amazed at how easy it is to make this treat!
 That’s how incredible it is, you just need to follow the steps of this recipe and you will have the key to take your guests to the heaven of flavors.

 What are the defining characteristics of tiramisu?
 Creaminess with aromas of coffee and cocoa melting in your mouth.

 A legend states that the tiramisu was invented at the end of the 17th century in Siena.
 Back then, some pastry chefs in the region decided to prepare a delicacy made of simple ingredients to celebrate the arrival of the Grand Duke of Tuscany, Cosimo de Medici.

 At the time, this dessert was called “La Zuppa del Duca” or “Soup of the Duke” in honor of Cosimo, who was conquered by the taste of this delicacy.
 As soon as he tried it, he decided to take the tiramisu recipe with him to Florence.
 It didn’t take long for this dessert to spread throughout the rest of Italy and become the favorite sweet treat of the nobles of the time.

 The word tiramisu, in Italian tiramisù, comes from the Veneto dialect tiramesù and means “bring me up” or “cheer me up”.
 Hence, there is another more recent version that claims the original tiramisu was invented in the 1950s in a restaurant called Toulà, in Treviso.
 This restaurant was located near brothels, where this dessert was very successful among customers due to its aphrodisiac connotations.